5ch4um1/LPC11U_LPC13U_CodeBase/README.md

 `make`

+This will create a few files in the /LPC11U_LPC13U_CodeBase/bin/ directory

+Flashing:

-Press the boot select button on the mouse and plug it in, open in file browser.
+Press the boot select button on the mouse and plug it in, open in a file browser.
 Maybe make a backup copy of the existing firmware.bin file.

+On Windoze you can probably simply copy the file over, haven't tried this.
+On Linux you might want to:

 `df -h`

-should give you a line like:
+which should give you a line like:

 /dev/sda        128K  128K     0 100% /media/yourusername/CRP DISABLD